masseydigital/csharp-algorithms-and-data-structures/README.md

 Fast access to information is a required condition for data transfer nowadays.  _Symbol tables_ allow us to add a value using a key and then retrieve the data using the key.
 We also refer to symbol tables as _dictionaries_.
 Keys do not need to be integers.
 Symbol tables can be devided into _ordered_ and _unordered_ variations.

-They should support the following api: 1) a default constructor and a constructor which allows a client to pass a custom key comparer.
+They should support the following api:
+1) a default constructor and a constructor which allows a client to pass a custom key comparer.
 2) bool TryGet(TKey key) returns true if a value was found, otherwise false.
 3) Add(TKey, key, TValue, value) inserts a key-value pair into a table.
 4) bool Remove(TKey) explicitly removes a key-value pair.
 5) bool Contains(TKey key) checks if a certain key is presented in a table.
-5) int Count() returns the number of key-value pairs in the table, 6) IEnumerable<TKey> Keys() returns all the keys from a table.
+6) int Count() returns the number of key-value pairs in the table,
+7) IEnumerable<TKey> Keys() returns all the keys from a table.

 Symbol tables that are ordered have advantages over unordered symbol tables.
-The following api is more efficient when run on ordered symbol tables than unordered symbol tables: 1) TKey Min() - the least key, 2) TKey Max() - the greatest key, 3) void RemoveMin() - remove the least key, 4) void RemoveMax() - remove the greatest key, 5) TKey Floor(TKey key) - get the greatest key which is less or equals the requested key.
+The following api is more efficient when run on ordered symbol tables than unordered symbol tables:
+1) TKey Min() - the least key,
+2) TKey Max() - the greatest key,
+3) void RemoveMin() - remove the least key,
+4) void RemoveMax() - remove the greatest key,
+5) TKey Floor(TKey key) - get the greatest key which is less or equals the requested key.
 6) TKey Ceiling(TKey key) - get the least key which is greater or equals the requested key.
 7) int Rank (TKey key) - counts the number of keys which are less than the requested key.
 8) TKey Select(int k) - searches for a key with a specific rank.
 9) int Range(TKey a, TKey b) - allows to quickly get the number of keys between a and b -> [a..b]

-### Sequential Search
+Sequential Search ST Time Complexity
+Searching and Inserting (Get and Add operations) - O(N) Searching - O(N/2)
+Doesn't support ordered operations

+Binary Search ST Time Complexity
+Searching - O(log N)
+Insertion - O(N)